andersensam/3scale-west-demo/README.md

         accessModes:
             - ReadWriteOnce
         ```
-    - In total, there should be **4 Persistent Volumes** ready for use by the 3Scale operator
+    - In total, there should be **4 Persistent Volumes** ready for use by the 3scale operator
 - While the following isn't *required*, it is highly **recommended**: create a new project/namespace for the demo
     - New projects can be created from the OpenShift Console or via the `oc` tool
         - If using the OpenShift Console, click "Projects" on the lefthand sidebar under the "Home" section.
 Click "Create Project" in the upper righthand corner
         - If using the `oc` tool, ensure you're logged into the proper OpenShift cluster, then type `oc create namespace 3scale-west-demo` for example
-    - While everything deployed via the 3Scale operator is tagged, I find it easier to delete an entire namespace than try to delete resources individually
+    - While everything deployed via the 3scale operator is tagged, I find it easier to delete an entire namespace than try to delete resources individually

-## Deploying the 3Scale API Management Operator
+## Deploying the 3scale API Management Operator
 - Change projects to `3scale-west-demo`, or whatever project/namespace you dedicated to this deployment
 - Using the lefthand menu, select OperatorHub.
-The 3Scale API Management operator should be the first choice.
+The 3scale API Management operator should be the first choice.
 Click install in the upper lefthand corner to launch the install process
 - The installation process will take a few minutes to gather requirements and spin up the pods
 - You can monitor installation progress by looking at the `Routes` created by the operator.
 You'll know installation is complete when you see roughly **6 routes** present, including one with the format https://**3scale-admin**.apps.{OCP Subdomain}

+## Deploying sample APIs for use within 3scale